 To learn how to fix the missed post scheduling issue, see the tutorial below:

 Congratulations!
-Now you know how to schedule WP blog posts to publish at a future date.
+Now you know how to publish your WP posts at a future date.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie